 Here's the deal.
-3 weeks and a day, 9 countries, 10 cities and one train pass.
+22 days, 9 countries, 10 cities and one train pass.
 This is a pretty hectic schedule that will keep you diving in and out of European countries as you take in one thrilling city after another.
 Almost every other day you pass through new cultures and languages in a small yet hugely diverse continent.
 Our suggested route takes in some exciting Western European capitals either side of a trip beyond the former iron curtain into some charming and budget friendly Eastern Europe cities.

 Non Europeans would need to buy a Eurail pass enabling 10 days of travel over a 2 month period costing €407 for under 26's or €625 for 26+.
 This gives you a bit more time to take in the route should you want it but you will need separate tickets for the legs in Poland and Slovakia as they are not covered by the Eurail. global pass.

 Prices were correct as of late 2011.
 Check out ourGuide to Europe Rail Passesfor more info.

 This ultra liberal city is the perfect place to start any eurotrip.
 The large airport is a major hub with flights to and from cities all around the world and the train station offers excellent info and advice in English on Europe rail passes, a luxury that is less common as you head east, so is a good starting point.
 As for the city well for starters, yes you really can walk into a cafe in Amsterdam and buy weed.
 This alone is enough to convince many travellers in Europe that the Dutch capital is worth a visit.
 If you're looking for more then this attractive city is full of lively squares, loads of canals and the fantastic Anne Frank Museum.
 It's slightly dangerous in parts, especially the red light district which you may find an unpleasant eye-opening experience but it is an important place to visit to fully understand the city.